 Virtual Private Network (VPN) use is legal in most countries.
 Having said this, what you do with a VPN is another matter altogether.
-There are also some countries which have totally banned VPN use.
-A handful have tentatively allowed them, albeit with some restrictions.
+There are also some countries that have totally banned VPN use.
+A handful has tentatively allowed them, albeit with some restrictions.

 Due to their capabilities though, these tools can also be used in negative ways.
 That is part of the reason why some countries have placed them under increased scrutiny.
 However, there are other reasons as well.

 Is Using a VPN Legal in the US?

 Using a VPN is perfectly legal in the United States.
 You've never had a better opportunity if you're outside the country now and looking for ways to access your favorite streaming sites.
 Pick up an affordable VPN subscription, load it onto your PC or Mac, and you're good to go.

 However, in recent years, the US government has become increasingly concerned with what it considers to be threats to its national security and the safety of its infrastructure and citizens.
 Because of this, the nation has begun applying much greater scrutiny to VPNs in particular.

 As a result, lawmakers have proposed laws that would authorize court orders to obtain information from VPNs regarding their clients.
 These actions are part of an ongoing effort by the US government to protect its citizens from cybercrime and terrorism by surveying online behavior.

 This effort has already yielded some notable results.
 But their efforts could discourage people from adopting VPNs altogether—a turn of events that would come at a high cost for those who use them for privacy and security reasons.

 If you go through this list of countries where VPNs are more tightly controlled, you may notice a common theme.
 Many of them are more restrictive – some might even say totalitarian in nature.

 Russia banned VPN use in November 2017 with the given reason as preventing the spread of extremist materials and ideas.
 But many argued that this was only to increase government control over the Internet.